lightly-io/workshop-sustainable-productivity/research.md

 - "[Viewing stress as a helpful part of life, rather than as harmful, is associated with better health, emotional well-being and productivity at work – even during periods of high stress.](https://news.stanford.edu/2015/05/07/stress-embrace-mcgonigal-050715/)"

 There is another way to interpret this data.
-What is the respondents that report that they have a negative outlook on stress do that *because* they have experienced physical pain?
+What if the respondents that report that they have a negative outlook on stress do that *because* they have experienced physical pain?
 Is this causation or correlation?
 We need further research to know for sure.

 - [Stress correlated with, but not causing, cancer.](https://www.cancer.gov/about-cancer/coping/feelings/stress-fact-sheet#q3)
 - [Challenge vs threat response.](http://www.sicotests.com/psyarticle.asp?id=281)